openconfig/featureprofiles/feature/security/gnsi/certz/baseline/README.md

 # Certificate Related Tests

 Support certificates and certificate trust bundles for identification/authentication of endpoints in a gN\*I ecosystem.
+Manipulate these certificates through the Rotate() rpc.

   1) support a server certificate on gN\*I service endpoint (/server_certificates)
      * provide basic cert signed by a CA - expect success